 2. GAIWEI 8-20x50 High Power Zoom Monocular

-Monocular built-in large BAK-4 prism, multi-layer green objective lens coating - strengthens the monocular's key function, making your vision brighter and clearer, and providing clear images.
+Built-in huge BAK-4 prism in the monocular, multi-layer green objective lens coating - improves the monocular's primary function, making your eyesight brighter and clearer and offering crisp pictures.

-The high magnification of 8-20x ensures that you get the best view possible on your outdoor adventures, making distant objects appear lifelike in front of your eyes.
+The 8-20x magnification guarantees that you can receive the greatest possible perspective on your outdoor experiences, making distant objects look realistic in front of your eyes.
+This way, you will enjoy the natural beauty to the fullest.

 PROS